shuaibiyy/awesome-tf/README.md

 - [Digger](https://digger.dev) - Open Source Alternative to Terraform Cloud - Run Terraform plan & apply jobs in your CI.
 - [cloud-concierge](https://github.com/dragondrop-cloud/cloud-concierge) - Open Source, codify unmanaged resources as Terraform, detect drift, and cloud cost and security analysis, delivered as a Pull Request.
 - [Stack-Lifecycle-Deployment](https://github.com/D10S0VSkY-OSS/Stack-Lifecycle-Deployment) - OpenSource solution that defines and manages the complete lifecycle of resources used and provisioned into a cloud.
 - [Burrito](https://github.com/padok-team/burrito) - TACoS Kubernetes Operator - "ArgoCD for Terraform"
+- [Terrateam](https://terrateam.io) - Open-source alternative to Terraform Cloud/Enterprise, GitOps-first with native GitHub integration and designed for scale, security, and reliability.

 ## Managed Terraform Platforms :heavy_dollar_sign: